MohamedHashish42/IIS-Revision/README.md

 - DNS usually resolves to an **external IP** address for web traffic, **internal IP** addresses come into play when routing traffic within a private network.

-### How IIS Handel Requests to Hosted Applications
+### How IIS Handles Requests to Hosted Applications

 #### **With Domain:**